zooxyt/Ultisnips-rust/README.md

 Installation
 ------------
-Put .vim file into ~/.vim/ultisnips/UltiSnips/
+Put .snippets file into ~/.vim/ultisnips/UltiSnips/

 Usage
 -----
-1. Type the keyword (e.g fn)
+1. Type the keyword (e.g. fn)
 2. Press TAB to trigger the snippet
 3. Enter the name of the function
 4. Press Control-j for jumping to the next position (In the example, it jumps inside the brackets)